 - Applicable Workout Types: Run only (TSS can not be calculated for bike workouts from speed)

 - Accuracy Level: rTSS is the second most accurate method of calculating a Training Stress Score, and is the default method for Run workouts when there is enough data present to calculate

 - Requirements to Calculate: Workout time series with pace and elevation data, user threshold pace for run/walk (entered in pace/speed zones)

 - What is rTSS?
 Running Training Stress Score (rTSS) is similar to Training Stress Score (TSS), but instead of being powermeter based, it is based on pace.
 Since running pace is a function of power, and for most runners, speed or pace is the measure of greatest interest, we can use the same principles applied in the TSS system to quantify training stress in running.
 In particular, the elements of the normalized graded pace (NGP, see below), relative to the functional threshold pace.
-Coupled with the duration of the workout, we can determine an appropriate rTSS score for each workout. rTSS is a metric that can only be used with workouts that are runs, as the algorithm only accounts for the unique physical demands of running.
+Coupled with the duration of the workout, we can determine an appropriate rTSS score for each workout. rTSS is a metric that can only be used in running workouts, as the algorithm only accounts for the unique physical demands of running.
 Further details on rTSS can be found here:

 - Normalized Graded Pace (NGP): The adjusted pace reported from a global positioning system (GPS), or other speed/distance device, that reflects the changes in grade and intensity that contribute to the physiological cost of running on varied terrain.
 For more information on NGP, please see: